ITM-NorthShore University HealthSystem

 Questions?
 Contact Kelsey Bogue, CHeSS Assistant Director of Training Programs, at firstname.lastname@example.org.

 Career Scholar SeminarsCareer Scholar (K) Seminars are open to everyone at all six ITM institutions and offer you the chance learn about resources to accelerate your career and hear renowned researchers share how they got to be where they are today and ways they overcame obstacles.
-From external funding sources to incorporating informatics into your work, K seminars will connect you with the skills and tools needed to jumpstart your career.
+From science communications training to external funding sources to incorporating informatics into your work, K seminars will connect you with the skills and tools needed to jump-start your career.
 These monthly sessions are required for those recipients of the NIH Career (K) Development Awards administered by the ITM, but are open to anyone looking to advance their career.
-These lunchtime seminars are held Nov.
-2018 through May 2019 on the third Wednesday of every month in Billings Hospital room W-507 on University of Chicago’s Hyde Park campus.
-Lunch is provided.

-Contact Sonya Redmond-Head, ITM Career Award Program Administrator, for requests to participate virtually.
+Contact Sonya Redmond-Head, ITM Career Award Program Administrator, for requests to participate in-person or virtually.

 Questions?
 Contact Sonya Redmond-Head, ITM Career Award Program Administrator, at email@example.com.